raregem1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-the script displays the contents of /etc/passwd file
+the script displays the contents of two files